simon-brooke/geocsv-lite/README.md

 `geocsv-lite` now experimentally displays GPX and KML formated XML, by using [leaflet-omnivore](https://github.com/mapbox/leaflet-omnivore).
 While `leaflet-omnivore` also parses CSV, it doesn't handle the CSV as richly as GeoCSV does natively, so we don't use Omnivore to parse CSV.

+Having said that, while omnivore correctly extracts and renders boundaries from KML there's a lot of other data in KML that it doesn't (e.g. it doesn't render the requested `Style` on elements, including the rather important `BallonStyle`), so I'm not entirely satisfied and might revisit this to do my own parse/render engine.

 ## Setup

 To get an interactive development environment run: